diodon/GBR_heat/README.md

 The following steps are executed to produce the yearly aggregated files:

 1. Define the Region of Interest (ROI).
 The `roiName` is used as a identifying part of the file names.
-The rectangular area defined by corner lat/lon (`latMin`, `latMax`, `lonMin`, `lonMax`) are used to clip the region of interest.
+The extent of rectangular area defined by corner lat/lon (`latMin`, `latMax`, `lonMin`, `lonMax`) are used to clip the region of interest.
+The ROI could be also defined by a standrad ESRI shapefile (`shapefileName`).
+If the shapefile is provided, the extend is extracted from the file

+2. Read the JSON parameter file and extract the key values

 For each year:

-1. Read the parameter file and extract the key values

-2. Connect to the \<ftp\> server and get the list of files from the `productName` and year.
+1. Connect to the \<ftp\> server and get the list of files from the `productName` and year.
 Clean the file list to keep only the `.nc` files

-3. Download all the files for the corresponding year using `aria2`.
+2. Download all the files for the corresponding year using `aria2`.
 The files are stored in a `./tmp` directory

-4. Process the individual files:
+3. Process the individual files:

     1. Get the day of the year from the `time` variable. (*NOTE*: even if `time` is CF compliant variable, it could be product dependent.
 It must be reviewed if changed to other sources)